-> A diabolical dictator decrees everyone must do everything backwards.
+A despicable dictator decrees everyone must do everything backwards.
 Walk, ride, eat, smile.
 And nobody goes to school until retirement age.

-> But Noswad Kram (Mark Dawson) hates stupid rules and has a plan to get them, well, turned around.
+But Noswad Kram (aka, Mark Dawson) hates stupid rules and devises a plan to get them, well, turned around.

-> JESSIE'S REVOLTING CLOTHES
+JESSIE'S REVOLTING CLOTHES

 No, they seriously stage a revolt, sick and tired of being tossed around and neglected.
 It becomes a battle of wills: Unicorn T, Triceratops Top, Hand-Me-Down-Sweater and a cadre of other clothes vs. messy Jessie.
 And they have several tricks up their sleeves to convince her to show them a little respect.